Heathrow Terminal 4

 Heathrow Terminal 4 is an airport terminal at Heathrow Airport, the main airport serving London, England, situated to the south of the southern runway, next to the cargo terminal.
 It is connected to Heathrow Terminals 2 and 3 by the vehicular Heathrow Cargo Tunnel, and by rail with the Heathrow Terminal 4 tube and Heathrow Terminal 4 railway stations.

 The Prince and Princess of Wales opened Terminal 4 on 1 April 1986.
 British Airways was the main airline operating from the terminal from 1986 until its move to Terminal 5 on 29 October 2009, eventually making Terminal 4 the Heathrow base for airlines of the SkyTeam airline alliance.

 History

 In 1979, approval for a fourth terminal at Heathrow Airport was granted.
 The new terminal was built south of the southern runway for £200 million over a 197 acre site.
 The Prince and Princess of Wales opened Terminal 4 on 1 April 1986.

 Construction

 The public enquiry was from May to December 1978.
 Outline planning permission was given in December 1979.
 Full planning permission was given in September 1981.
 The main contractor was Taylor Woodrow Construction.
 Work on the foundations began in September 1981.

 The architects were Ann Gibson, Ken Gilham, and John Church.
 Dunlop Transportation Systems made eight passenger conveyors, known as 'Starglide'.
-15 escalators were made by O & K Escalators.
+15 escalators were made by O&K Escalators.

 The terminal was to open in October 1985.
-The link to Hatton Cross was built by Taylor Woodrow and Thyssen UK.
+The link to Hatton Cross was built by Taylor Woodrow and ThyssenKrupp.
 The Terminal 4 tube station built by Balfour Beatty, and the ticket hall.